 Other settings include VPN protocol switching, DNS and IPv6 leak protection, a kill switch and port randomizing.
 The latter option directs your traffic through a variety of ports to evade VPN bans that rely on the ports that are typically used by VPN traffic.

-The mobile apps follow the same basic layout but are more limited in the settings department – neither has a kill switch, leak protection or protocol options, for example.
-But the Android app does offer ad/malware/tracker blocking, port randomizing and data compression; both apps let you set up WiFi network rules like the “Smart Rules” from the desktop apps.
+The mobile apps follow the same basic layout, which includes a kill switch and leak protection.
+The Android app also offers ad/malware/tracker blocking, port randomizing and data compression, and both apps let you set up WiFi network rules like the “Smart Rules” from the desktop apps.